aradi/fypp/docs/fypp.rst

 ===============

 Parametrized macros can be defined with the `def` directive.
-This defines a regular Python callable, which returns the rendered content of the macro body when called.
+This defines a regular callable in Python, which returns the rendered content of the macro body when called.
 The macro arguments are converted to local variables containing the actual arguments as values.
 The macro can be either called from within an eval-directive, via the `call` control directive and via its abreviated form,